pdimens/bio-bin/README.md

 Takes an input file of strings (like 6bp indices) and does and all vs. all match to count the number of mismatches between the indices.
 Outputs an html heatmap and textfile of the pairwise comparisons.

 ### countseq ![alt_text](https://img.shields.io/badge/script-lightgrey.svg?logo=gnu%20bash&logoColor=white)
 Counts the number of contigs/sequences in fasta or fastq files.
-Parallelized for faster counting!
+Parallelized for when counting multiple files!

 ### CountSeq.jl ![alt_text](https://img.shields.io/badge/script-julia-blue.svg)
 A Julia implementation of `countseq` just to try it out.
 Tends to be more useful when fasta files are large or there are many fasta files that need to be counted.
 Slower than the GNU version otherwise.